zqyan(at)cimrbj.ac.cn

 Scan to Learn More

-The Yan laboratory has long been committed to neurobiology research, focusing on the identification of sensory receptors and the elucidation of their working mechanisms, the study of neural circuits, and the mechanisms and gene therapy of neurological diseases, as well as exploring the roles of these sensory receptors in other important physiological functions.
-Our core research directions currently encompass: 1) Identify the receptors for hearing, touch, pain, and thirst sensation, study the gating and assembly of the related sensory transduction complex, and explore their functions in various physiological processes, such as digestion and immunity.
+The Yan laboratory has long been committed to neurobiology research, focusing on the identification of sensory receptors and the elucidation of their working mechanisms, while also conducting studies on neural circuits and gene therapy and translational research for neurological diseases.
+Yan lab's core research directions currently encompass: 1) Identify the receptors for hearing, touch, pain, and thirst sensation, study the gating and assembly of the related sensory transduction complex, and explore their functions in various physiological processes, such as digestion and immunity.
 2) Map the critical neuronal groups and circuits for sensation and interoception such as touch, pain, vestibular and thirst sensation.
-3) Study pathogenic mechanism, diagnosis and treatment of neurological diseases.
+3) Gene therapy and translational research for neurological diseases.

 Zou W*, Deng S*, Chen X*, Ruan J*, Wang H, Zhan W, Wang J, Liu Z, Yan Z#.
 TMEM63B functions as a mammalian hyperosmolar sensor for thirst.
 Neuron, 2025, 113: 1430-1445.
 DOI: 10.1016/j.neuron.2025.02.012